msznajder/msznajder/README.md

 # Hi there.
-I'm Michał. 👋 I'm a Lead Data Scientist, Deep Learning Engineer and NLP enthusiast.
+I'm Michał. 👋

 I'm a Lead Data Scientist, Deep Learning Engineer and NLP enthusiast.